Gailpositive/Aws-Networking-Implementation-Project/VPC-Network-Setup/VPC-Network-Setup.md

  ## This Project shows how to create AWS VPC wizard with the following steps:
 ### .
-Creates the VPC with a network of 65,536 privates IP addresses
+Creates the VPC with a network of  privates IP addresses (A VPC can create a network of about 65,536 IP addresses)
 ### .
-Attach an internet gateway to the vitual private cloud
+Attach an internet gateway to the vitual private cloud (Security group)
 ### .
-Create a range of 250 IP addresses in the VPC
+Create a range of IP addresses in the VPC (about 250 IP addresses)
 ### .
 Create a custom route table and associated with a subnet so traffic can flow within the subnet and the internet gateway

 ### STEP 1: On the AWS management console, type VPC on the search bar